OWASP/www-project-top-10-privacy-risks/tab_translation.md

 order: 4
 tags: PrivacyTop10
 ---
 Currently project documentation is available in English, German, Spanish, Japanese and French.
-Translation to Portuguese and Arabic is ongoing.<br>
+Translation to Portuguese and Arabic is ongoing.
 If you are interested in helping to translate to any other language, please contact the project leaders.
 ## German
 ### Top 10 Datenschutzrisiken